urql-graphql/urql/docs/advanced/authentication.md

 ### Configuring `addAuthToOperation`

-The purpose of `addAuthToOperation` is to take apply your auth state to each outoing request.
+The purpose of `addAuthToOperation` is to take apply your auth state to each request.
 Note that the format of the `authState` will be whatever you've returned from `getAuth` and not at all constrained by the exchange:

 ```js